 Courtesy of the Rowing Dock.

 1. Let the kids run free at Zilker Park.
-Explore nature at Zilker Botanical Garden (tickets must be purchased online in advance), Austin Nature & Science Center (temporarily closed) and UMLAUF Sculpture Garden and Museum (indoor gallery is temporarily closed).
+Explore nature at Zilker Botanical Garden (tickets must be reserved online in advance; masks are required), Austin Nature & Science Center (masks required) and UMLAUF Sculpture Garden and Museum (masks recommended).

-4. Little ones will love the Thinkery (temporarily closed), Austin’s hands-on children’s museum.
+4. Little ones will love the Thinkery (masks required), Austin’s hands-on children’s museum.
 Located in East Austin's Mueller community, the Thinkery is equal parts science/technology center and children’s museum, with interactive exhibits and engaging activities.
 There’s also a playground across the street and ducks to visit at nearby Mueller Lake.

 5. Take the family for a stroll down South Congress Avenue, where funky shops create a lively vibe.
 Take a family picture at the famous I Love You So Much mural and let the kids pick out penny candies at the circus-themed Big Top Candy Shop.